Universal Studios Orlando vacation: Tips for a magical trip

 Well, hello!
-If you’re here, you must be planning your first trip to Universal Studios — or at the very least thinking about a trip to Universal Orlando.
-Or maybe you’re going back and want tips for making it even better.
+If you’re here, you must be planning your first time to Universal Orlando — or at the very least thinking about a trip to Universal Studios Orlando.
+Even if you’re planning your fourth magical Universal Studios Orlando vacation, we have some great tips for you.

-I know I read a ton of articles before our first vacation to Universal Studios and Islands of Adventure.
+I know I read a ton of articles before our first vacation to Universal Studios and Islands of Adventure hoping to find great Universal Orlando tips for first timers.

 And then we went.

 You know what?
-Most of the tips worked.
+Most of the those amazing Universal Orlando tips for first timers worked.
 But, we also learned a few things that I think every first time visitor to Universal Orlando should know!
 And here they are — for you!

 There are so many things to consider when planning a Universal Studios vacation.
 I broke them down by category: resorts, parks, tickets and dining plans.
 You can use the menu (above) to click to what you need or read them all.

 Of all the tips, my favorite is the Universal Orlando App.
 Download it before you go to familiarize yourself with the parks, wait times and and restaurants.
 Before we went, we picked all the rides, shows and restaurants we were interested in and “favorited” them.
-During our vacation, after we finished the attraction, I took it off our favorites list (unless we thought it was a “must see/do” again).
+During our Universal Orlando trip, after we finished the attraction, I took it off our favorites list (unless we thought it was a “must see/do” again).
 That’s all the planning we needed before we went.
+The Universal Orlando app also lets you order quick service food ahead, which saves you even more time!
+No more standing in line!
+AWESOME!

 As a budget minded traveler who still loves the big vacations, I appreciate that it is possible to save money on a Universal vacation — just use these tips!